anaveroneze/ldms-darshan-analysis/README.md

   - Pin one stressor to each core in the same node
   - If run in different nodes set one rank per node
 - Set same parameter - app deals with same amount of I/O for all iterations and among all ranks
-- Collecting files: Darshan DXT, Slurm, LDMS-Darshan logs
+- Collecting files: Slurm, LDMS-Darshan logs, system usage logs

 ## Eclipse specs